 Field Description Instance ID You can select a LISP Instance if you have created one in the menu VPN->LISP Light->EID Prefix Segregation (LISP In- stances)->Add Instance.
-If you keep the default setting Not defined , a default instance is used.
-EID prefix (IP address) / Length Specify the IP prefix of the Endpoint Identifier (EID).
+If you keep the default setting \textit{Not} defined, a default instance is used.

+Field Description EID prefix (IP address) / Length Specify the IP prefix of the Endpoint Identifier (EID).
 Use a LAN address from your network.
-Route Locator (RLOC) IP address In order for the remote tunnel router to know at which IP ad- dress your device can be reached, a globally routable IP ad-

-Field Description dress (RLOC of the ETR role) is automatically determined and displayed.
+Route Locator (RLOC) IP address In order for the remote tunnel router to know at which IP address your device can be reached, a globally routable IP address (RLOC of the ETR role) is automatically determined and displayed.

 Field Description Interface binding Selecting and interface is optional.
 If the same EID is used for multiple interface, one of the interfaces can be assigned here.
 Database Record TTL (in min.)
 Designates the cache entry life time (in minutes) reported to the Map Server.
 The default value is 60 minutes.
-Exclude EID prefix from tree If you intend to use a continuous address range, keep the de- fault setting auto .
+Exclude EID prefix from tree If you intend to use a continuous address range, keep the default setting auto .
 You can remove a sub range from an already created address range.
-For this, create individual entries with the negative set- ting.
+For this, create individual entries with the negative setting.

-14.3.2.2 Add Remote Site
+17.3.2.2 Add Remote Site